abew16/TF/README.md

 Code Issues:
 I wanted to create an ANOVA table using the Pyvtble however the module was not working.
 I left the commented code in for the future:

     import pyvttble
         # df_400_pvyt = pt.DataFrame(df_400)
     # print (df_400_pvyt.anova1way('Income_Value','Education'))

 ###Conclusion:
-According to the hypotehsis test, only a doctorate and a professional degree increase one's chance of having an income above 50K over 50%.
+According to the hypothesis test, only a doctorate and a professional degree increase one's chance of having an income above 50K over 50%.

+###Further Study:
+How has the effect of education on income changed over time?
+The ratio of people with a bachelor's degree has increased dramatically over the past half century.
+Quantifying this effect can help prospective students gain a better understanding about the ROI on their education and potentially make better decisions after graduating high school.